Regulationtimelineenforcementdeadlines

 Building Your Compliance Roadmap

-- Implement the full set of requirements for high-risk AI systems under Articles 8-15
+• Implement the full set of requirements for Annex III high-risk AI systems under Articles 8 to 15

-- Integrate AI Act requirements into sectoral conformity assessment procedures
+• Integrate AI Act requirements into sectoral conformity assessment procedures for Annex I products

-- Engage with notified bodies for third-party assessments where required
+• Engage with notified bodies for third-party assessments where required, bearing in mind the 28 January 2028 designation application deadline

-The phased timeline is designed to give organisations adequate preparation time, but that time is finite.
+The phased timeline is designed to give organisations adequate preparation time, and the July 2026 amendment extended part of it.
+But the extension applies to one specific block of obligations.
 Organisations that treat compliance as a strategic priority rather than a last-minute exercise will be better positioned to navigate the transition smoothly and maintain a competitive advantage.

 Conclusion

-The EU AI Act's enforcement timeline spans three years, from its entry into force on 1 August 2024 to full application on 2 August 2027.
+The EU AI Act's enforcement timeline now spans four years, from its entry into force on 1 August 2024 to the final high-risk deadline on 2 August 2028.
 Each phase introduces new obligations, and the cumulative effect is a comprehensive regulatory framework that will shape how AI is developed and deployed across Europe and beyond.

 The timeline is not just a series of deadlines — it is a roadmap.
 Organisations that follow it systematically will not only avoid penalties but will build the governance structures needed for responsible and trustworthy AI deployment.